-The Cluster Of Streaming-Services: Is It Really Worth It?
+The Cluster Of Streaming-Services; Is It Really Worth It?

 HBO, on the other hand, doesn’t give the sole premium sense that Netflix has, it’s like a cheaper version of it.
-But HBO has premium content, it knows how to acquire series and movies to gain publicity and subscribers.
-But the platform interface and the system are worse as you can’t really download any of your content in offline mode.
+But HBO has premium content, and it knows how to acquire series and movies to gain publicity and subscribers.
+But the platform interface and the system are worse as you can’t download any of your content in offline mode.
 Most of the files get constantly interrupted with no meaning, whatsoever.
 This is what you’re paying for – a destructive platform that fails to keep the default mode in every way.

-If it worth to you to spend this much, it’s really, really up to you depending on your own preferences…
+If it worth to you to spend this much, it’s really, really up to you depending on your preferences…